CSUBioGroup/SDLDA/README.md

 # Usage

-  In this GitHub project, we give a demo to show how DMFLDA works.
+  In this GitHub project, we give a demo to show how SDLDA works.
 In data_processing folder, we give following datasets we used in our study.

   1. lda_interMatrix.mat is the raw lncRNA-disease interaction matrix with matlab format.
 Its shape is 577 lncRNAs x 272 diseases.